nelson10/nelson10.github.io/_portfolio/Research_statement.md

 <div style="text-align: justify">  I am interested in developing a computational imaging system that improve our understanding of the world.
 In this regard, my research has focused on 3 different subareas.
-First, <b>applied sphere packing for single-snapshot spectral imaging and video sensing</b>, where I have designed and built a *multispectral filter array with an optimal sensing distribution* that overcomes the limitations of traditional multispectral filters (color distortion, zipper effect, and color artifacts).
-Moreover, I have developed a novel **shuffled rolling shutter camera** that eliminate the nuisance artifacts of the rolling shutter mechanism found in complementary metal oxide semiconductor (CMOS) detectors.
+First, <b>applied sphere packing for single-snapshot spectral imaging and video sensing</b>, where I have designed and built a <i>multispectral filter array with an optimal sensing distribution</i> that overcomes the limitations of traditional multispectral filters (color distortion, zipper effect, and color artifacts).
+Moreover, I have developed a novel <b>shuffled rolling shutter camera</b> that eliminate the nuisance artifacts of the rolling shutter mechanism found in complementary metal oxide semiconductor (CMOS) detectors.
 Second, **computational imaging and applied optics** where I explore different topics such adaptive compressive spectral imaging sensing to improve the quality of spectral image reconstruction, wavefront coding using diffractive optical elements for solving tasks